lchski/lucascherkewski.com/_newsletters/2020-12-13-171-revealed-preference.md

 The algorithm-driven listening is passive—and I’m okay with that!
 While I’ll still throw on an album now and again, or put together a few songs in a playlist, the radio experience is one of my favourite ways to listen to music.

-But it’s also problematic when it comes to painting a portrait of your music tastes.
+But it can also problematize the data that supposedly portrays your music tastes.
 A few years ago, I heard Simone Rebaudengo speak at CanUX, on training algorithms—he intentionally fed wildly different genres to his Spotify account, to generate more interesting recommendations.
-If you’ve spent enough time with Spotify, [you may start to feel that its algorithmic tools just churn out the same music again and again—an “algorithmic cul-de-sac”, if you will](https://twitter.com/fishandchipsing/status/1193123764633927680)
+If you’ve spent enough time with Spotify, [you may start to feel that its algorithmic tools just churn out the same music again and again—an “algorithmic cul-de-sac”, if you will](https://twitter.com/fishandchipsing/status/1193123764633927680).

 That algorithmic cul-de-sac will throw off your listening counts—sure, it’s what you’re listening to, but is it what you’re _deciding_ to listen to?
-I blame my algorithmic cul-de-sac for my top genre of “mellow gold”.
+I blame it for my top genre of “mellow gold”.
 While it’s what the algorithm often converges toward, and is _fine_, it’s not that interesting to me.
 But I don’t have a good way to push at the algorithm, to retune its inputs.

-Perhaps an even more common problem is if you have a running or exercise playlist.
+Perhaps a more relatable version of the problem is if you have a running or exercise playlist.
 If you’re an avid exerciser, those songs may well dominate your counts, even though that’s not necessarily what you listened to for the sake of listening to music.
 (I don’t have this problem, but I’m assured by more active friends that it’s a thing.)

 When it comes to an end-of-year roundup, then, the simple count of which songs played on my Spotify only tells one version of the story.
 The version I’m actually interested in is subtler, more nuanced: which artists did I _choose_ to listen to?